 Christian Schreyer became the Group's Chief Executive in November 2021.
 A post-graduate of Harvard Business School, Christian is a highly experienced transport leader.
 As a former executive of Transdev, he oversaw large scale bus and rail operations at an international level with accountability for seven countries and more than 26,000 people.
 Prior to that, he worked at Deutsche Bahn where he held several senior roles including Head of Corporate Strategy.

-Ian Grose joined Go-Ahead as Interim CFO in January 2023.
+Ian Grose joined Go-Ahead as Chief Financial Officer in January 2023.
 He has 20 years’ experience of financial strategy development and execution.
 He began his career at Deloitte in the UK before transferring to the professional services firm’s Sydney office in 2007.

 He has worked in the transport industry since 2015 – he was finance director of Forest Coach Lines in Australia before moving to New Zealand to join NZ Bus, where he was CFO from 2019 to 2022.

 He is a member of the Institute of Chartered Accountants in England & Wales, and a graduate of the University of Brighton.